Art is Ours, Mine and Yours! Assunta and Lou Art Club

 Launch Event: Sat 23 May, 3 - 5pm

-Bloc Projects is delighted to present Art is Ours, Mine and Yours, the first major solo presentation by Assunta and Lou Art Club.
 During the COVID-19 lockdown in 2020, Assunta's home studio became a space for both art and childcare at once.
-Unable to work independently, she began making with her child Lou, then four years old: using the household scanner and printer, their drawings evolved through layering interventions.
-Under the banner of their art club, Assunta and Lou invite other carer-and-child units to also make art alongside them.
+Unable to work independently, she began making with Lou, then four years old, using a household scanner and printer alongside professional art materials.
+Their drawings evolved through layering interventions and soon, at Lou's suggestion, Assunta and Lou began inviting other children and parents/carers to also make art alongside them under the banner of an art club.
+The works in the exhibition include pieces made by Assunta and Lou alongside works made with other children and parents/carers in their workshops.

-Alongside the exhibition are a series of family-inclusive events that will take place during the May half-term.
+Accompanying the exhibition are a series of family-inclusive events that will take place during the May half-term.
 Join us for:

 3 facilitated workshops at the gallery during the May half-term (Tues 26 May; Thu 28 May; Fri 29 May)